-- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 7 May 2019 concerning open-angle glaucoma in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
-The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'open-angle glaucoma' in subsection 7(2); - including ICD-10-AM codes for 'open-angle glaucoma' in subsection 7(3); - revising the factors in subsections 9(1) and 9(12) concerning having glucocorticoid therapy as specified, by the inclusion of a note; - new factors in subsections 9(2) and 9(13) concerning having uveitis, scleritis or episcleritis; - new factors in subsections 9(3) and 9(14) concerning having a benign or malignant neoplasm or a non-neoplastic lesion of the affected eye; - revising the factors in subsections 9(4) and 9(15) concerning having growth of new blood vessels (neovascularisation) of the iridocorneal angle due to a condition or procedure involving the affected eye from the specified list of conditions or procedures; - revising the factors in subsections 9(5) and 9(16) concerning having trauma to the affected eye; - revising the factors in subsections 9(6) and 9(17) concerning having sympathetic ophthalmia, by the inclusion of a note; - new factors in subsections 9(9) and 9(20) concerning having a disease from the specified list of endocrine diseases; - new factors in subsections 9(10) and 9(21) concerning having hypertension; - new factors in subsections 9(11) and 9(22) concerning having dyslipidaemia; - deleting the factors concerning having a specified disorder of the affected eye or orbit, as these are now covered by the factors in subsections 9(2) and 9(13) concerning having uveitis, scleritis or episcleritis and the factors in subsections 9(3) and 9(14) concerning having a benign or malignant neoplasm or a non-neoplastic lesion of the affected eye; - deleting the factors concerning having Cushing's syndrome, as these are now covered by the factors in subsections 9(9) and 9(20) concerning having a disease from the specified list of endocrine diseases; - deleting the factors concerning having Graves' disease, as these are now covered by the factors in subsections 9(9) and 9(20) concerning having a disease from the specified list of endocrine diseases; - deleting the factors concerning having hypothyroidism, as these are now covered by the factors in subsections 9(9) and 9(20) concerning having a disease from the specified list of endocrine diseases; - deleting the factors concerning having non-intraocular surgery to the affected eye; - deleting the factors concerning having received ionising radiation;
+6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 7 May 2019 concerning open-angle glaucoma in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

-- new definitions of 'episcleritis', 'glucocorticoid therapy as specified', 'dyslipidaemia', 'MRCA', 'scleritis', 'specified list of conditions or procedures', 'specified list of endocrine diseases', 'trauma' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'equivalent glucocorticoid therapy', 'equivalent inhaled glucocorticoid', 'high or very high potency topical glucocorticoid', 'relevant service', 'sympathetic ophthalmia' and 'uveitis' in Schedule 1 Dictionary; and - deleting the definitions of 'a specified condition or procedure', 'a specified disorder', 'cumulative equivalent dose', 'having glucocorticoid therapy as specified' and 'trauma as specified'.
+- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'open-angle glaucoma' in subsection 7(2); - including ICD-10-AM codes for 'open-angle glaucoma' in subsection 7(3); - revising the factors in subsections 9(1) and 9(10) concerning having glucocorticoid therapy as specified, by the inclusion of a note; - new factors in subsections 9(2) and 9(11) concerning having uveitis, scleritis or episcleritis; - new factors in subsections 9(3) and 9(12) concerning having a benign or malignant neoplasm or a non-neoplastic lesion of the affected eye; - revising the factors in subsections 9(4) and 9(13) concerning having growth of new blood vessels (neovascularisation) of the iridocorneal angle due to a condition or procedure involving the affected eye from the specified list of conditions or procedures; - revising the factors in subsections 9(5) and 9(14) concerning having trauma to the affected eye; - revising the factors in subsections 9(6) and 9(15) concerning having sympathetic ophthalmia, by the inclusion of a note; - new factors in subsections 9(9) and 9(18) concerning having eye disease associated with Graves' disease or hypothyroidism; - deleting the factors concerning having a specified disorder of the affected eye or orbit, as these are now covered by the factors in subsections 9(2) and 9(11) concerning having uveitis, scleritis or episcleritis and the factors in subsections 9(3) and 9(12) concerning having a benign or malignant neoplasm or a non-neoplastic lesion of the affected eye; - deleting the factors concerning having Graves' diseases, as these are now covered by the factors in subsections 9(9) and 9(18) concerning having eye disease associated with Graves' disease or hypothyroidism; - deleting the factors concerning having hypothyroidism, as these are now covered by the factors in subsections 9(9) and 9(18) concerning having eye disease associated with Graves' disease or hypothyroidism; - deleting the factors concerning having non-intraocular surgery to the affected eye; - deleting the factors concerning having received ionising radiation; - deleting the factors concerning having Cushing's syndrome; - new definitions of 'episcleritis', 'glucocorticoid therapy as specified', 'MRCA', 'scleritis', 'specified list of conditions or procedures', 'trauma' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'equivalent glucocorticoid therapy', 'equivalent inhaled glucocorticoid', 'high or very high potency topical glucocorticoid', 'relevant service', 'sympathetic ophthalmia' and 'uveitis' in Schedule 1 Dictionary; and - deleting the definitions of 'a specified condition or procedure', 'a specified disorder', 'cumulative equivalent dose', 'having glucocorticoid therapy as specified' and 'trauma as specified'.